jovotech/jovo-framework/integrations/cms-airtable/README.md

 ### ObjectArrayTable

-If you define your sheet as `ObjectArrayTable`, you will receive an array of objects where each row is converted to an object with the first row specifying the keys.
+If you define your table as `ObjectArrayTable`, you will receive an array of objects where each row is converted to an object with the first row specifying the keys.

 ```typescript
 import { AirtableCms, ObjectArrayTable } from '@jovotech/cms-airtable';